-You will be able to put them together in a folder that will become the folder for your child theme for Divi.
+You will be able to put them together in a folder that will become your child theme folder for Divi.

-- On your computer's desktop, create a new folder that you will name "Divi-child."
+- On the desktop of your computer, create a new folder and name it "Divi-child".

 - Move the 3 files to this new folder.

-6 - Sending the child theme on your hosting
+6 - Sending the child theme to your hosting

 Option 1: using FilleZilla

-Once the directory of your child theme is complete and complete, you will only have to send it to your hosting in the folder : www > wp-content > themes (or public_html > wp-content > themes) using Filezilla.
+Once the directory of your child theme is complete, all you have to do is upload it to your hosting in the folder : www > wp-content > themes (or public_html > wp-content > themes) using Filezilla.

-Once your folder is on your server, you can activate it from the WordPress back office in the Appearance > Theme tab.
-Be careful not to delete the parent theme.
+Once your folder is present on your server, you can activate it from the WordPress back office in the Appearance > Theme tab.
+Be sure not to delete the parent theme.

 In this child theme folder, you can add as many modified files as necessary, this step is optional and can be done later.